ajeyverma/smartcontroller/README.md

 # smartcontroller
-Arduino based Smart Controller for Home and Room.
+An IoT-based smart system using Arduino and MIT App Inventor for automatic/manual control of LED, Fan, and Alarm using sensors and its application.